Bothriodon

 Bothriodon (Greek: "pit" (botros), "teeth" (odontes)) is an extinct genus of anthracotheriid artiodactyl from the late Eocene to early Oligocene of Asia, Europe, and North America.

+Description

-It was about the size of a large pig, reaching an estimated weight of more than 199 kg (439 lbs).
+Bothriodon was about the size of a large pig, reaching an estimated weight of more than 199 kg (439 lbs).
+Bothriodon possesses molars transitional between bunodont and selenodont in morphology.
+Alongside this, the upper molars possess 5 cusps as opposed to the derived 4.
+They also possessed a reduced pollex on the 5 toed manus.